 Alternatively, you can select a Manual posting policy for your course .
 Assignment grades are hidden from students until manually posted.
 Students can see peer review comments when assignment grades are hidden.
 However, students cannot see instructor comments until after the assignment grades are posted.

-Learn how to set a [course post policy].
+Learn how to select a course post policy.

 Set an Assignment Post Policy

 You can also select grade posting policies for individual assignments.
 When you set an individual assignment post policy, the course post policy is overridden for that assignment.

 For example, if you use an Automatic course post policy, you may wish to hide assignment grades for a specific assignment until all submissions are graded.
 You can set a Manual post policy for the assignment, and grades will remain hidden from student view until you manually post them in your course.

 Learn how to select an assignment post policy.

 When you are ready to make grades visible to students, you can post grades for a specific assignment.
 You can post grades for everyone in the course , or you can post only grades for graded submissions .

 When you post grades for everyone, ungraded submissions display no grade.